valleyman89/FrontEndMentor-Solution-Tip-Calculator/README.md

 I would like to try and remember to use semantic HTML as this seems to be a blindspot for me.
 Also, I feel the JavaScript solution is messy and convoluted, so I will need to refocus learning efforts on basic/vanilla JS.

-I tried a bottom-up approach for this solution, and found myself not adhering to the methodolgoy and doing it all in one go - so I would like to continute bottom-up approaches to fornt-end development.
+I tried a bottom-up approach for this solution, and found myself not adhering to the methodology and doing it all in one go - so I would like to continute bottom-up approaches to front-end development.

 I also would like to learn more about BEM, which I tried to implement in this solution, which resulted in some, if not all, of the applications being incorrect.